EBiddlecome/codepuzzles/README.md

 6. Is Permutation: Given two strings, write a method to decide if one is a permutation of the other.
 7. Fibonacci Index Iterative: Return the value that would be present at n index in the Fibonnacci sequence
 8. Fibonacci Index Recursive: Return the value that would be present at n index in the Fibonnacci sequence

+## PHP

+1. [Reverse A String](./PHP/reverseAString.php): Display the characters of a string in reverse order